MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-oncustomdocumentmergerex-event.md

 *invokeddatetime*

-Specifies the date and time that the print action was invoked, for example, 2019-10-22T22:25:54.338+02:00.
+Specifies the date and time that the print action was invoked.
+For example, 2019-10-22T22:25:54.338+02:00.
 The value is the date and time on the client machine.

 *companyname*